paulopacitti/gruvbox-factory/README.md

 ## Usage ⌨️
 The `cli` has two modes:
 - 🔮 wizard: type `gruvbox-factory` **anywhere** in your terminal and folllow the instructions ✨
-- 💽 hipster: type `gruvbox-factory FILEPATH_1 FILEPATH_2...` (paths separated by spaces) to pass the target images as arguments;
+- 💽 hipster: type `gruvbox-factory -h` and check how to use in CLI mode :wink

 ### Credits 🎥
 - 📦 Using [morhetz's gruvbox color scheme](https://github.com/morhetz);
 - 🐈 **Made** with [Schrodinger-Hat's ImageGoNord](https://github.com/Schrodinger-Hat), but with the gruvbox palette;